 - There must not be an active GST host already established in the region (contact GST@GracieUniversity.com to inquire about availability of the region).
 If there is no established host in the region, then the first agency that can complete the verification process of Step 1 will get first shot at being the official GST host in the region.

 - Host’s facilities must have a minimum of 3000 square feet of continuous mat space.
 All of the mat space must be in one large room such as a gymnasium.
-These mats can be rented or borrowed if not owned by the agency.
+The mats and the facility can be rented or borrowed if not owned by the agency.
+Often times agencies will ask to use the facility from a local high school or BJJ academy if they don’t have enough space/mats at the police academy.

 - Host’s facilities must have basic amenities such as restrooms and water fountains.